• Skip to primary navigation

 One pot paleo stir-fry – This is a stir-fry of marinated chicken with kale, broccoli and sweet potatoes in a beautiful white wine lemon butter sauce.
 So flavorful.
 So perfect.

-Stir-fry chicken – This one-pot stir fry chicken is nourishing and quick with lots of vegetables, gluten free tamari sauce, and tender chicken.
+Stir Fry Chicken With Sugar Free Teriyaki Sauce (Gluten Free And Low Carb) – This one-pot stir fry chicken is nourishing and quick with lots of vegetables and tender chicken.

 Want to save this recipe?
 Pin it!